James Vincent Murphy: England and return to Germany

 During 1932 the political climate and economic situation in Germany deteriorated, so Murphy decided to return to England.
 He translated Emil Ludwig's Leaders of Europe, which was published in both London and New York, and then wrote a short book Adolf Hitler: The drama of his career which sought to explain why Hitler had come into power.
 Most reviewers depicted it as soft on Nazism, but the Times Literary Supplement commented that it was "eminently readable and well-informed, serves as a wholesome corrective of some of the merely denunciatory generalisations about Herr Hitler and his movement."
 An unexpected result was that Murphy received an invitation from the Reich Ministry of Public Enlightenment and Propaganda to work for them as a translator and advisor.
 He was more attracted by the opportunity to help inaugurate a new English-language journal Research and Progress, designed to interest foreigners in scientific and cultural topics.
 He returned to Berlin in the summer of 1934.

 He met Rudolf Hess and translated a speech he had made to war veterans.
 This appeared in a pamphlet entitled “Germany and Peace”, sent to numerous organisations overseas.
 The excellence of his translation led to Murphy being appointed official translator of Hitler's (and later other Nazi officials’) speeches into English.
 He engaged a highly intelligent German woman, Greta Lorke, to help him.
-After the war that it became known that she, and her husband Adam Kuckhoff (executed in 1943), were members of the Soviet spy ring Rote Kapelle and that she secretly radioed advance copies of the texts of the speeches to Moscow.
+After the war it became known that she, and her husband Adam Kuckhoff (executed in 1943), were members of the Soviet spy ring Rote Kapelle and that she secretly radioed advance copies of the texts of the speeches to Moscow.

 Murphy was then asked by the Ministry of Propaganda to translate Hitler's Mein Kampf.
 A highly expurgated English version, of which Murphy was very critical, had been published in 1933.
 Murphy completed his unabridged translation in 1937, but by then he had fallen foul of the Nazi regime and the Ministry of Propaganda ceased his employment.